loharmrunali47-create/Project1---HR-analytics-dashboard/README.md

 📊 HR-Analytics-Dashboard
-1. 💡 HR Insights: Employee Attrition & Workforce Analysis Dashboard A dynamic, interactive Power BI dashboard designed to analyze key HR metrics — focusing on attrition trends, workforce demographics, and employee satisfaction.
+1. 💡 HR Insights:
+Employee Attrition & Workforce Analysis Dashboard
+A dynamic, interactive Power BI dashboard designed to analyze key HR metrics — focusing on attrition trends, workforce demographics, and employee satisfaction.

-2. 📝 Short Description / Purpose
+3. 📝 Short Description / Purpose
 The HR Analytics Dashboard is a visually engaging and analytical Power BI report built to help HR managers, business leaders, and analysts monitor workforce trends.
 It provides insights into employee attrition, department-wise turnover, demographic breakdowns, and job satisfaction levels, enabling data-driven decisions to improve retention and workforce planning.

-3. 🛠 Tech Stack
+4. 🛠 Tech Stack:
 The dashboard was built using the following tools and technologies:

 Power BI Desktop – Main data visualization platform used for report creation.